• Disease Overview

 Treatment of the neutrophilic group of cicatricial alopecias (folliculitis decalvans, tufted folliculitis) is directed at eliminating the predominant microbes that are invariably involved in the inflammatory process.
 Oral antibiotics are the mainstay of therapy.
 Topical antibiotics and anti-inflammatory medications may be used to supplement the oral antibiotics.

-Treatment of the mixed group of cicatricial alopecias (dissecting cellulitis, folliculitis keloidalis) may include antimicrobials, anti-inflammatory medications, isotretinoin (starting dose must be small).
+Treatment of the mixed group of cicatricial alopecias (dissecting cellulitis, folliculitis keloidalis) may include antimicrobials, anti-inflammatory medications and isotretinoin (starting dose must be small).
 Infliximab may be helpful in treatment-resistant dissecting cellulitis.

 Surgical treatment for cosmetic benefit is an option in some affected individuals after the disease has been inactive for one to two or more years.
 Hair restoration surgery or scalp reduction may be considered in these instances.

 Hair care products and shampoos are generally safe as long as they are non-irritating to the scalp.
 A dermatologist can recommend specific shampoos and products to decrease scalp symptoms, scaling and inflammation and will recommend frequency of their use.
-Hair pieces, wigs, hats, and scarves are all safe, will not aggravate your condition, and may be used freely.
+Hair pieces, wigs, hats and scarves are all safe, will not aggravate the condition, and may be used freely.

 • < Previous section